YoniA/terminal-quiz/README.md

 1. clone this repo to your machine
 2. `cd` into the cloned directory
 3. add execute permissions: `sudo chmod +x quiz_runner.sh`
-4. run `./quiz_runner.sh [database]`
+4. run `./quiz_runner.sh [-d database] [-t topic]`

 This should display a random question in the terminal.

+# Synopsis

+The full command syntax is `./quiz_runner.sh [-d database] [-t topic]`.

-The `database` parameter in the last step is optional, and if invoked without it, the script will query the default `quiz.db` that comes with the project.
+The `-d` and `-t` flags are optional, and when invoked without them a random topic question from the default database (that comes with the clone) will be displayed.

 You can supply any other database, given that it is structured exactly as described in [DB table description](#db-table-description).

+### examples:

+* `./quiz_runner.sh` - show a random question with a random topic from the default database (`quiz.db`)
+* `./quiz_runner.sh -t Ruby` - show a random Ruby question from the default database.
+Note: You should know the topic name in advance.
+This can be done by running first `utils/db_overview.sh`.
+This will give you an overview of the content in the database.

+* `./quiz_runner.sh -d music.db` - show a random question from `music.db`
+* `./quiz_runner.sh -d music.db -t Chords` - show a random question about Chords from the `music.db`.

 # DB table description

-The default DB is created according to the following schemas:
+The default databse, `quiz.db`, is created according to the following schemas:

 ```sql
 CREATE TABLE items(iid integer primary key, stem text not null, ans1 text, ans2 text, ans3 text, ans4 text);
 CREATE TABLE keys(iid integer not null, key string not null, foreign key (iid) references items (iid));